DimitriMeistermann/rnaseq_align/README.md

 # Description
 This pipeline aims to provide a simple alignment tool for  RNAseq data (without UMI).
-The fastq files are aligned on a reference genome with STAR and count with HTSeq-Count.
+The fastq files are aligned on a reference genome with STAR and counted with HTSeq-Count.

 # Prerequisites
 - Git